Quick to make, slow to ferment

 Sourdough is very much associated with slowing down to bake.
-In almost every case study in our research has shown that bakers have improvements in the balance of their gut microbiome, and that people feel better, sleep better and report lower levels of anxiety eating sourdough, but what about the rest of the week when there is very little time to spend baking?
+Almost every case study in our research has shown improvement in the balance of bakers’ gut microbiome as well as improvement in mood, sleep and anxiety levels from eating sourdough, but what about the rest of the week when there is very little time to spend baking?

 Applying the knowledge to all your baking

-Compromising your diet by eating non fermented bakes and refined white carbs because you are time poor is a fool’s game because it is when you are busy that you need the most nourishment, but what if you could have it all?
+Compromising your diet by eating non-fermented bakes and refined white carbs because you are time-poor is a fool’s game because it is when you are busy that you need the most nourishment, but what if you could have it all?
 What if sourdough bakes, made in just 10 minutes were still good for you?
-To answer this and other health questions about the recipes in this book, we have asked our in-house team of doctors, nutritionist and medical specialists to answer specific questions about how you can create breads for optimal health in just 10 minutes.
+To answer this and other health questions about the recipes in this book, we have asked our in-house team of doctors, nutritionists and medical specialists to answer specific questions about how you can create breads for optimal health in just 10 minutes.